dridi/dridi/README.md

 # dridi

-Hi, I'm a systems developer working for Varnish Software.
+Hi, I'm a systems developer.

-I use my GitHub account primarily for my professional work on Varnish Cache and contributions to projects hosted here.
+I use my GitHub account primarily for my professional and contributions to projects hosted here.

-My personal projects, including projects related to Varnish, are hosted on [sourcehut](https://sr.ht/~dridi/) and some of them used to live on
+My personal projects, including projects related to Varnish Cache, are hosted on [sourcehut](https://sr.ht/~dridi/) and some of them used to live on GitHub:
-GitHub:

 - [bjxa](https://sr.ht/~dridi/bjxa/) (a BandJAM XA audio codec)
 - [varnishplot](https://git.sr.ht/~dridi/varnishplot) (turns Varnish logs